CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/campaign-vision.md

+---
+layout: welcome-hub-page
+title: "Our Campaign Vision | Andres Castro for Georgia"
+description: "Discover our movement's three North Stars: affordable housing for all, healthcare as a human right, and dignified work in a fair economy.
+Join us in building working-class prosperity."
+---

 # Our Campaign Vision 🌟

 **Castro for Georgia** isn't just a political campaign—it's a movement to build a future where every working family in Georgia's 5th District thrives.
 Our vision is built around three core "North Stars":